NativeScript/firebase/packages/firebase-database/README.md

 const reference = firebase().database().ref('/users/123');
 ```

-### Reading data
+### Read a reference data

-The Realtime Data provides the ability to read the value of a reference as a one-time read or read real-time changes to the node.
-When a value is read from the database, `ref` returns a [DataSnapshot](#datasnapshot-class).

-The snapshot includes information such as whether the reference node exists, the reference's value or any children the node has, and more.
+You can read a reference data in two ways: once or whenever there is a change in the reference or its children.

-### One-time read
+#### One-time read

 To read the value once, call the `once` method on a reference passing it the `value` event name: